jtang6031/siads-699-sentiment-analysis-sp500/README.md

   have been earned as shown.
 The run also replaced a missing FinBERT file with randomly generated stand-in values.
 A delayed-return check was negative for M5, M6, and M7.

-Taken together, the primary analyses support two conclusions: news sentiment did not improve direction forecasts, and lagged volatility was associated with full-session move size.
+Taken together, the primary analyses support three conclusions: sentiment did not improve next-session direction forecasts, tone had a small same-session association with returns, and lagged volatility was associated with full-session move size.
 The possible news-volume gain is preliminary, while V5 remains an exploratory diagnostic.

 ## The Question in Everyday Language